ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_15_API_TRANSFERS_CREATE.md

 To transfer OST⍺ Prime to an account outside of your branded token economy, send a POST request to `/transfers`.

 OST⍺ Prime is the base token on the OpenST-Protocol utility chains used by OST KIT⍺.
-The fees for transactions performed through OST KIT⍺ on a utility chain are paid for with OST⍺ Prime; in the same way, to deploy and interact with contracts separate from OST KIT⍺ on a utility chain, an account must have a sufficient balance of OST⍺ Prime to cover the attendant transaction fees.
+The fees for transactions performed through OST KIT⍺ on a utility chain are paid for with OST⍺ Prime; in the same way, to deploy contracts and interact with them on a utility chain, an account must have a sufficient balance of OST⍺ Prime to cover transaction fees.

 ### Input Parameters